-- 91 With two replications, the field trial was done in a randomized complete block design (RBD) - 92 with two replications.
+With two replications, tThe field trial was done in a_randomized complete block design (RCBD) with two replications.
 The inter- and intra-row distance was 60 and 15 cm, respectively.
-The - 93 recommendations for crop management practices were followed for uniform plant growth and - 94 the a healthy crop stand.
+The recommendations for_crop management practices were followed for uniform plant growth and the a healthy crop stand.
 The seeds were sown on February 2021.
-A total of 48 pearl millet - genotypes were used for the study (Supp Table 1). - 96 2.1.
-Morphological characters - 97 At the panicle emergence stage, panicles were covered with glassine bags to prevent cross- - 98 pollination by outside pollen and to collect self-seeds.
-For phenotyping of grain traits, - 99 physiologically mature panicles were collected, dried under sunlight, and then manually threshed - 100 in bulk.
+A total of 48 pearl millet genotypes were used for the study (Supp Table 1).

+2.1.
+Morphological characters

+At the panicle emergence stage, The panicles were covered with glassine bags to prevent cross-pollination by outside pollen and to collect self-seeds.
+For phenotyping of grain-based traits, physiologically mature panicles were collected, dried under sunlight, and then manually threshed in bulk.

-- 101 The experimental material was evaluated for eight morphological traits viz., days to 50% - flowering, plant height, panicle diameter (PD, mm), panicle length (PL, cm), number of - productive tillers, grain yield, days to maturity, and 1000 grain weight.
-Except for days to 50% - flowering and days to maturity, which were recorded on a plot basis during the study, data on the - above traits were collected from randomly tagged five competitive plants in each genotype in - 106 both replications.
-PL was measured with Vernier calipers on panicles for which PL was - 107 recorded. - 108 2.2.
-Biochemical characters - 109 Before biochemical analysis, grains were cleaned followed by hot air oven drying (80°C for 24 - 110 h).
+The experimental material was evaluated for eight morphological traits viz., days to 50% flowering, plant height, panicle diameter (PD, mm), panicle length (PL, cm), number of productive tillers, grain yield, days to maturity, and 1000 grain weight.
+Except for days to 50% flowering and days to maturity, which were recorded on a plot basis during the study, data on the above traits were collected from randomly tagged five competitive plants in each genotype in both replications.
+PL-PD was measured with Vernier calipers: on panicles for which PL was recorded.

+2.2.
+Biochemical characters

+Before biochemical analysis, grains were cleaned followed by hot air oven drying (80°C for 24 h).
 Dried grains (10 g) were powdered manually.
-For mineral analysis, 0.5 g flour was processed - in 11 mL of nitric acid (69%) and 1 mL of H2O2.
-The digestions were carried out in HVT50 - vessels using rotor 12HVT50 in Multiwave GO/ Multiwave GO plus.
-For microwave digestion, - the initial temperature was kept at 180°C with a ramp of 20 minutes and a hold period of 12 - minutes.
-While the second round of digestion was performed with a ramp time of 10mins on at - 115 70°C\temperature and a holding time of 5 minutes.
-Inductively Coupled Plasma Optical

-Emission Spectrometry (ICP-OES (model 7000DV of make: Perkin Elmer, made in USA with

-- wintab32 software ver.
-5.1) was used to determine the-mineral content (Fe, Zn, Ca, Cu, and Mn) - in grain after diluting the digested mixture to a volume of 50 ml using distilled water.
-The flow
+For mineral analysis, 0.5 g flour was processed in 11 mL of nitric acid (69%) and 1 mL of H2O2.
+The digestions were carried out in HVT50 vessels using rotor 12HVT50 in Multiwave GO/ Multiwave GO plus (Anton Paar GmbH, Austria).
+For microwave digestion, the initial temperature was kept at 180°C with a ramp of 20 minutes and a hold period of 12 minutes.
+While the second round of digestion was performed with a ramp time of 10 mins on at 70°C temperature and a holding time of 5 minsutes.
+Inductively Coupled Plasma Optical Emission Spectrometry (ICP-OES) (model 7000DV of make: Perkin Elmer, made in USA with wintab32 software ver.
+5.1) was used to determine the mineral content (Fe, Zn, Ca, Cu, and Mn) in grain after diluting the digested mixture to a volume of 50 ml using distilled water.
+The flow rate in a peristaltic peristaitic pump was 1.5ml / min.
+From the acid extract, potassium content was quantified using a flame photometer (Jackson, 1973), while the vanadate-molybdate method of Jackson (1973) was used to estimate the phosphorus.
+Total phenols was were estimated using the Folin-Ciocalteau reagent as Malik and Singh (1980) and reading was measured at 730 nm using a spectrophotometer.
+Soxhlet extraction was performed to estimate the crude oil content, and semi_micro-Kjeldahl was employed to determine the crude protein content.